maplelm/dwarfwars/README.md

 the data not if it gets to me properly or not. that can be handed off to the NIC card and network drivers if we are using TCP.

 Network buffers are an important topic to look into. this is kinda like youtube buffers but for games.

 There will need to be a lot of predictive code for where the client is and where the server things everything should be. because this is Rimworld type game where the player will not have direct control over units this should be less touchy to implement...

+##### Dispatching

+I currently have the server setup to where all clients will interface with a default dispatcher at first and then when they request to join a game and they are accepted into that game they should be setup to send messages to the game instance rather then the Default dispatcher.
+I have not figured out how I will implement this yet But I am thinking that it will be a matter of swapping out the channel that the client object has to point to a game instance rather then the dispatcher.

 ### Frontend